javajon/pact-with-kubernetes/readme.md

 | REST/JSON Microservice          | Testing with mocks producing Pacts            |
 | Pact Broker                     | Pact verification                             |

+The steps below are also captured in a collection of screen shot videos in the file readme-video-examples.zip

 ## Where Do I Start? ##

 The consumer tests are a good place to start, but first get the technology stack up